 <Club> Carlsen played four seasons in the European Club Cup.
 In 2001 and 2003 he played for Asker Norway on board 6 and board 1 (after he had gained his FM title) respectively, while his father Henrik was reserve on both occasions.
 In 2007 he played board 3 for OS Baden Baden, and in 2008 he played top board for MIKA Yerevan.
 His total game result from these 4 seasons was 15.5/27 (+11 -7 =9).
 He also played in the Norwegian Team Championship in 2002, 2003, 2005 and 2006, in the Bundesliga in the 2004-05, 2006-07, 2007/08, 2008-09 seasons, and in the Dutch Team Championship 2007.

-Carlsen modeled for G-Star Raw's Autumn/Winter 2010 advertising campaign.
+Carlsen has modeled for G-Star Raw, starting with its Autumn/Winter 2010 advertising campaign.

 Carlsen's FIDE player card; Wikipedia article: Magnus Carlsen; live rating: http://www.2700chess.com/; official website: http://www.magnuscarlsen.com/; blogs: http://www.arcticsec.no/index.php?b...
 (English language); http://simonsenlaw.no/ (Norwegian language); World Championship Index: http://www.mark-weeks.com/chess/wcc...; and Olimpbase, the Encyclopedia of Team Chess: http://www.olimpbase.org/